srini-id/ImpexDocs-CodingChallenge/README.md

   - Screen 3 - Page showing the full details of any one of the shipment that is selected from screen 2
 2. Only logged in users should be able to access screen 2 and screen 3.
 If the user failed authentication, there should be adequate messaging
 3. Each user belongs to only one company.
 When a user logs in successfully, they will see the details of all the shipments for that company.
 To verify this, you will need to create at MINIMUM, two users and two companies, to verify that appropriate data is returned for the user.
-4. Shipment Summary page (Screen 2) will be a readonly view of all several fields of a shipment (See more info on `Domain Entity Details` below)
+4. Shipment Summary page (Screen 2) will be a readonly view of all several fields of a shipment (See `DummyData.xlsx` for more info)
   - A grid should be available to display all the shipment details
-  - For dummy data, you should have at minimum
+  - You should use the `DummyData.xlsx` as inputs.
+You are encouraged to add more rows to the dummy data as you wish
+  - You should expose some way to edit a shipment details from the list.
+Clicking on it shouild take you to screen 3
+  - You should expose some way to delete a single entry in the shipment details
+5. Screen 3 should be the full details of the Shipment.
+All fields except the `CompanyID` should be editable
+  - A save button should be exposed that saves the changes
+  - A delete button should be exposed that deletes that entry and returns back to Screen 2